 Oregon Health & Sciences University, Rood Family Pavilion

-Knot developed a donor recognition program for the project.
-Knot designers reinforced a part of the Pavilion’s exterior design, including perforated metal and folded metal patterns.
-This unique pattern of materials inspired Knot designers to use the metal cladding as a graphic element on the donor signs.
-Knot’s design called for a unique fabrication method using clear acrylic that was cost-effective for the client and a compelling artistic solution.
-Knot’s design highlights the donors’ crucial role in the foundation and continuing success of a multi-use structure that uniquely supports patients and furthers OHSU’s caregiving role in Oregon and the Northwest.
+Knot Studio developed a donor recognition program for the project.
+Knot Studio designers reinforced a part of the Pavilion’s exterior design, including perforated metal and folded metal patterns.
+This unique pattern of materials inspired Knot Studio designers to use the metal cladding as a graphic element on the donor signs.
+Knot Studio’s design called for a unique fabrication method using clear acrylic that was cost-effective for the client and a compelling artistic solution.
+Knot Studio’s design highlights the donors’ crucial role in the foundation and continuing success of a multi-use structure that uniquely supports patients and furthers OHSU’s caregiving role in Oregon and the Northwest.